 Social media gives businesses of every size the platform to speak to their customers directly.
 Favourites with celebrities, Twitter, Facebook and Instagram give users a glimpse inside the worlds of pop stars, actors and more, and this is something businesses can also use to build their brand.
 The fast, ad hoc nature of social media, especially the micro-blogging networks like Twitter, Instagram and Tumblr, give brands the chance to provide new insight into their business and personality.
 Social media is perfect for creating communities and engaging with users on their terms and, as it gives the power to the audience, it is truly reliant on the quality of the content and infectiousness of your brand’s identity and values.

-Social media has become a key component of marketing campaigns, both big and small.
+Social media has become a key component of marketing campaigns, along side SEO and Google Ads.
 Its ability to draw a direct line between the customer and the business means that companies are less able to hide behind spin and diffusion.
 Even if your business isn’t talking on Twitter, if it does something wrong then it is undoubtedly being talked about.
 This means that there is no longer the option of simply ignoring it and writing it off as a fad.
 Twitter and Facebook campaigns that have been thought out and planned have gone hilariously wrong, so imagine the damage that could occur with no planning at all.

 For better or worse it removes the layer of impersonality that often occurs between brand and consumer.
 Making this connection work to your business’s benefit is important and if done well, can build an engaged community around your brand.
 Trust is a big aim of branding and allowing customers behind the curtain a little is a great opportunity to show off your company’s personality and showcase why your product or service is the right one for them.